To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 The attorney general is the president’s principal advisor on legal matters.
 Attorney generals are in charge of the Department of Justice, which enforces laws in the United States.
 It is one of the most important positions in the Executive Office.

-The attorney general oversees the prison system and represents the United States in court.
 When the government brings a legal case against a person or business, the attorney general prosecutes the case.

 They also defend the government in the Supreme Court if a case against the government is taken.
-Other responsibilities include examining possible violations of federal laws and supervising attorneys and marshals.

 The Secretary of Defense

-The secretary of defense is another highly important and respected Cabinet position in the executive branch.
 They oversee the armed forces and advise the president on military matters.
 They liaise with land, sea, and air force representatives and communicate requisite information and intelligence to the president.

-They are the head of a vast department, with over 1.4 million members.
-The position can only be held by a civilian.
-No serving member of the military, or former member who resigned their military position less than a year previously, is allowed to become the defense secretary.
+No serving member of the military, or former member who resigned from their military position less than a year previously, is allowed to become the defense secretary.

 The Secretary of Education

 The secretary of education leads a department responsible for what students of the nation learn, how they are taught, and how they are tested.
-The secretary ensures that the quality of education is high at primary school, high school, and college levels.
-An effective secretary of education can persuade states to adopt policies that they are not legally obliged to.

 The Secretary of Energy

-Originally, the department of energy was responsible for developing and testing nuclear weapons.
+Initially, the department of energy was responsible for developing and testing nuclear weapons.
 Today, the department’s remit includes managing, developing, and maintaining energy sources for peaceful purposes.

 The Secretary of Agriculture

 The secretary of agriculture is the head of the Department of Agriculture.
-When the president considers a policy that will affect farmers, ranchers, and customers, they seek the secretary of agriculture’s counsel first.
-The department of agriculture inspects food for quality, aids farmers with subsidies, and deals with forestry.
+When the president considers a policy affecting farmers, ranchers, and customers, they seek the secretary of agriculture’s counsel first.

 The Secretary of State

-The secretary of state is a foreign affairs expert who advises the president on the foreign policy of the United States.
 The secretary of state controls the Foreign Service and the State Department, which carry out America’s foreign policies.

 They negotiate treaties, improve relations between the United States and other countries, and send delegates to international conferences.